PrinceCuet77/Hyperledger-Fabric/docs/source/orderer/ordering_service.md

 administrative rights.
 If so, the orderer validates the update request against the existing configuration, generates a new configuration transaction, and packages it into a block that is relayed to all peers on the channel.
-The peers then processs the configuration transactions in order to verify that the modifications approved by the orderer do indeed satisfy the policies defined in the channel.
+The peers then process the configuration transactions in order to verify that the modifications approved by the orderer do indeed satisfy the policies defined in the channel.

-## Orderer nodes and Identity
+## Orderer nodes and identity

 Everything that interacts with a blockchain network, including peers, applications, admins, and orderers, acquires their organizational identity from